I. Executive Summary

 The title of Chancellor's Professor is a campus-wide recognition of outstanding contributions primarily in a specific discipline, but exhibiting an interdisciplinary character enabling contributions in more than one department or college.
 A candidate for appointment as Chancellor's Professor is to be recommended to the Board of Trustees by the Chancellor.
 The purpose is to bestow on an individual an academic rank which transcends disciplinary lines and to allow each designated individual the greatest latitude in teaching, scholarship, and community engagement.

 The title is given to a full professor who is not only a scholar of international and national distinction but also who has a demonstrated record of significant achievement within the university community.
-There should be no more than one Chancellor's Professor distinction awarded per year, but each Chancellor's Professor should hold the title for life.
+There should be no more than one Chancellor's Professor distinction awarded per academic year, but each Chancellor's Professor should hold the title for life.
 The Chancellor's Professor shall receive a one-time stipend the year designated as a Chancellor's Professor.

 The following criteria will be used to select a Chancellor's Professor: